Top Aces

-Top Aces Inc. is a Montreal, Quebec-based defence contractor that offers contracted airborne training services to the Canadian Armed Forces through the Contracted Airborne Training Services (CATS) program.
-Top Aces operates a fleet of modernized fighter aircraft to provide Red Air threat replication, Joint Terminal Attack Controller (JTAC) training, practice munitions drop, air-to-air gunnery training and naval target tow profiles for the Canadian and German militaries.
-It also provides electronic warfare training and tactics development, and supports advanced radar trials in nationally controlled environments.
-All Electronic Warfare Officers and EW role equipment are provided by 414 Electronic Warfare Squadron, Royal Canadian Air Force as part of the CATS contract.
+Top Aces Inc. is a Montreal, Quebec-based defence contractor that offers contracted airborne training services primarily to the Canadian Armed Forces, Bundeswehr, and United States Air Force, and other NATO allies.
+The company has permanent operating bases in Canada, the US, and Germany, plus supporting exercises at temporary locations all across North America and Europe.
+Operating a fleet of modernized fighter aircraft flown by highly experienced former and current military pilots, they provide Red Air threat replication, Joint Terminal Attack Controller (JTAC) training, practice munitions drop, air-to-air gunnery training, and naval target tow profiles.
+As of 2024, Top Aces has flown an industry-leading 130,000 accident-free flight hours in support of military customers.

-Canadian Armed Forces personnel are authorized to fly on board Top Aces fighter aircraft.
+The Alpha Jet and Lear 35 platforms are also used by No. 414 Squadron RCAF for electronic warfare training and tactics development, and support for advanced radar trials in nationally controlled environments, as part of the CATS contract.
+All Electronic Warfare Officers and EW role equipment being provided by the Royal Canadian Air Force.
+The Aerospace Engineering Test Establishment (AETE) of the RCAF also uses Top Aces Alpha Jets for testing, chase, and pilot proficiency, being flown by RCAF personnel.